tulio311/tulio311/README.md

 Technologies used: Python (Flask), SQL, HTML, CSS, Javascript (JQuery)

+If you want to see more on Web Development go [here](https://github.com/tulio311/WebDevelopment).

 ### Data-ish

 In this repository you'll find some other projects related to data (Data analysis, Data science, Natural Language Processing and Statistics).
 The project's repository is this one --> https://github.com/tulio311/Data-ish